Specialising in Homes:

 3. Converting an existing building

-You may have a site with a large building or series of facilities on site that currently aren't in use or are in use but not as a home.
+You may have a site with a large building or a series of facilities that are currently not in use, or are in use but not as a home.
 There are a few different routes available to you in this instance.

 Lawful development permission can be sought through the now well-publicised Class Q permission if the building is currently used solely for agricultural purposes, subject to further restrictions on retaining structure, maximum floor space, etc.

 However, not all green belt buildings are used solely for agricultural purposes, and others may exceed the maximum floor space permitted under Class Q, so this would not be an option.
-In these instances, we would then submit a full planning application, within it, establishing overall floor layout designs and alterations to the existing building.
+In these instances, we would submit a full planning application, in which we would establish the overall floor layout and any alterations to the existing building.

 4. Existing non-habitable Buildings on Site – Knock down rebuild